Gardening, mental health and my positive workplace experience

-Mary blogs on how being in the garden helps her to manage her bipolar and the support she's received from her employer.
+Mary blogs on how being in the garden helps her to manage her bipolar disorder, and the support she's received from her employer.

 I was diagnosed with bipolar during my second year at university, over ten years ago now.
 I had a severe mental collapse and within the space of a few months my not unreasonable ambition to become an academic – an historian – was replaced with the more modest aspiration to complete the basic tasks of daily life.
 The inside of my local hospital’s psychiatric ward became more familiar to me than the inside of lecture halls and libraries, first as an in-patient and later as a regular out-patient.